Tlingit language: Consonants

 Phonetic analysis also shows that the ejective fricatives in Tlingit are in fact true ejectives, with complete closure of the glottis before frication begins and the larynx raising in the same manner as with ejective stops.
 This contrasts with common analyses in some other languages with ejective fricatives, which considers them a sequence of fricative and glottal stop.

 Vowels

 Tlingit has eight phonemic vowels, four of these distinguished formally by length.
-However, shorter vowels are typically pronounced more centralized, or less tense, particularly in rapid speech.
+However, shorter vowels are typically also pronounced more centralized, or less tense.